Complete reflection of nonlinear electromagnetic waves in underdense pair plasmas enabled by dynamically formed Bragg-like structures

 The pair-plasma simulation in \cref{fig:circ_plot} is captured by this model.
 For the simulated parameters, $\psi \approx 4 \times 10^{-3}$, giving $\beta_b \approx 0.94$ ($\gamma_b \approx 3 \gtrsim a_0$) and $N_b \approx 1.6$.
 The simulated regime satisfies the threshold condition \cref{threshold}, so a reflection front forms, shown by the yellow curve in \cref{fig:circ_plot}(c).
 Since the leading edge of the wave entered the plasma before the reflection front formed, a region with embedded fields remains.
 However, the field-free region (``blank wedge'') expands with time as the reflected particles outrun the reflection front.

-We conclude by examining the impact of the thermal motion.
-It can impede plasma compression and acceleration and delay the formation of density spikes.
-To quantify this, we performed a temperature scan for a range of densities $n_0$ using a pair plasma initialized with a Maxwell–Jüttner distribution at temperature $T$.
-Increasing $T$ shifts the the full-reflection threshold \cref{threshold} to higher $n_0$, while at $T = 0$ the observed threshold matches the prediction.
+The compression is a key element and, in the absence of a charge-separation electric field, thermal motion is the main mechanism that can impede it in a pair plasma.
+To quantify its impact, we performed a temperature scan for a range of densities $n_0$ using a pair plasma initialized with a Maxwell--Jüttner distribution at temperature $T$.
+Increasing $T$ shifts the full-reflection threshold \cref{threshold} to higher $n_0$, while at $T = 0$ the observed threshold matches the prediction.
 Above threshold, the morphology is unchanged across the temperatures we examined: a dense plug forms, fully reflecting the wave.
 Case (1) in \cref{fig: temp_plots}(b), with $n_0 = 0.1 n_{cr}$ and $T=0.06 m_e c^2$, illustrates this: the density $\langle n_e \rangle_x$ and the Poynting flux $\langle S_\parallel \rangle_x$ profiles resemble the $T=0$ case.
 The profiles are plotted relative to the plug location $x_b$, defined as the leftmost position where $\langle S_{\parallel} \rangle_x /S_0 = 0.5$, with $S_0$ being the incident Poynting flux.

 At densities below the threshold, the interaction still produces a plug rather than rendering the plasma fully transparent.
 The plug, however, is leaky, with a fraction of the swept-up plasma passing through.
 Case (2) in \cref{fig: temp_plots}(b), with $n_0 = 0.0125 n_{cr}$ and $T=0.2 m_e c^2$, illustrates this: the density in the plug increases by a factor of 15 while the Poynting flux drops to $0.1 S_0$, with $\sim 20 \%$ leakage.
 This mirrors the cold, below-threshold case at $n_0 = 2.5 \times 10^{-3} n_{cr}$ (not shown).
 In \cref{fig: temp_plots}(a), contours mark 5\% and 20\% leakage across the scan at times after the plug is well established.
 Strong modulations of $\langle S_\parallel \rangle_x$ are observed throughout the scan, with the color in \cref{fig: temp_plots}(a) showing the time to reach $0.1 S_0$.
-To the right of the dashed $20\%$ leakage contour, this coincides with the plug-formation time.
+To the right of the dashed $20\%$ leakage contour, the time to reach $0.1 S_0$ coincides with the plug-formation time.
+In contrast to electron--ion plasmas, where relativistic thermal motion promotes transparency~\cite{stark.prl.2015, arefiev.pop.2020}, the key role of thermal motion here is to weaken the compression.